danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 }
 ```

-Note that the `toolbarBackground` modifier is only available in iOS 16 and later, so if you target iOS 15 and before, you'd have to use other ways to make it transparent.
-One way is to use appearance proxies.
+Note that `.toolbarBackground` is only available in iOS 16 and later, so if you target iOS 15 and before, you'd have to use other ways to make it transparent.